torbjvi/kugis/README.md

 * Dissolve is very slow in the last steps of the operation
 * Detailed and large datasets should be prepared (generalized)
 * GeoJSON files containing more than one type of geometries are not supported yet.

-FeatureExtractor gets the property keys for only the first Feature
+* FeatureExtractor gets the property keys for only the first Feature

+There are probably more.